As we are gearing up for our 3d epic SaaStr Europa 2022 in Barcelona 7-8 June, I wanted to take a look at a few iconic sessions in the past.

-At our inaugural Saastr Europa in Paris this past June, Accel Partner Luciana Lixandru and UiPath CMO Bobby Patrick discussed what breaks when your business goes into hypergrowth mode (hint: pretty much everything).
+At our inaugural SaaStr Europa in Paris back in 2018, Sequoia (then Accel) Partner Luciana Lixandru and UiPath CMO Bobby Patrick discussed what breaks when your business goes into hypergrowth mode (hint: pretty much everything).
 Check out the full video and transcript below!

-And don’t miss out when we do it all again — even bigger and better — next June!
-We’ll have two full days of thought leadership content, networking opportunities, fantastic French food, and fabulous evening events, all in the heart of Paris — snag your Europa 2019 tickets and catch up with us on the other side of the Atlantic next year!
+And don’t miss out when we do it all again — even bigger and better — this June!
+We’ll have two full days of thought leadership content, networking opportunities, fantastic food, and fabulous evening events, all in the heart of Barcelona — snag your Europa 2022 tickets and catch up with us on the other side of the Atlantic this summer!

 Luciana Lixandru: My name is Luciana Lixandru.
 I am a partner at Accel, the Global Venture Capital Fund, and I’m very happy to be here with one of these mythical creatures that people were talking about earlier.
 I’m here with Bobby Patrick, the Chief Marketing Officer of UiPath.
 Accel led UiPath Series A about a year and a half ago, and the Series B about half a year ago.

 Bobby Patrick: Right.

 Luciana: It has been quite a journey.
 The company scaled from a hundred people to 800, last I know, but it changes every day.

 Bobby: A thousand next week.